-In this listing, Bristol further references Moses Harshaw was “the meanest man in the county to his slaves.”
+In this listing, Bristol further references Moses Harshaw as “the meanest man in the county to his slaves.”

-This reputation has been further echoed through the years tied to stories not only about his treatment of slaves, but also of his wife Nancy English Harshaw and daughter, alleged charges of manslaughter and numerous lawsuits involving land and gold mine deals and other entanglements.
+This reputation has been further echoed through the years tied to stories about his treatment of slaves and his wife Nancy English Harshaw and daughter, alleged charges of manslaughter and numerous lawsuits involving land and gold mine deals and other entanglements.

 Harshaw was known as a capable lawyer and used his knowledge to his own advantage.

 A unique turn of events was the awarding of a “legal separation” to Nancy in the 1850s.
 Tradition has it Moses was away from home when one of his daughters [or one of the young female slaves] died.

-Nancy buried the daughter in a new dress.
+Nancy buried the girl in a new dress.
 When Moses learned of this upon his return, he had the body exhumed and the dress removed.